 This is due to the principal of regression.
 Your fancy 5,000 square foot house is going to be pulled down in value by the neighboring 1,500 square foot homes, whereas the neighboring 1,500 square homes are going to be pulled up in value because of your fancy, overpriced house.
 I’m not suggesting you buy a house smaller than you’re comfortable living in, but don’t search out the best house in the neighborhood simply for the purpose of doing so.

 Will a pool really increase your home’s value?
 Maybe for some buyers, but when you have a pool, you narrow the scope of buyers that will be looking at your property.
 Not everyone wants a pool, families with young children often specifically avoid them.
 And many buyers shy away from pools because they can be expensive to maintain, especially when they need to be resurfaced or when you need to fix the pool equipment.
 Unless you’ll use your pool regularly, avoid buying a home with a pool in the backyard and opt for a local community pool instead.

 The word “custom ” sounds so appealing, until you realize that the upgrades were customized towards the wants of one person, not the future buyer.
-If you buy a house that was custom-built with a certain theme in mind (recall our crazy and Amazing Houses article).
+If you buy a house that was custom-built with a certain theme in mind.
 Yeah, don’t buy one of these), then you’re going to see a lot less appreciation than if the house were similar to others in the neighborhood and suitable for all types of buyers.